How the 60-30-10 Color Rule Relates to Your Flooring

 Incorporate the 60-30-10 Rule in Your Home

-When considering matching or harmonizing colors in your home, consider the floor as part of your color scheme.
+When considering matching or harmonizing colors in your home, consider the hardwood floor as part of your color scheme.
 Floors and walls must complement each other as they are the largest areas in any room.
 Usually, your wall color should coordinate with the floor.
-For example, regardless of the shade, if you have a wood floor, use a neutral shade of paint to match.
+For example, regardless of the shade, if you have a hardwood floor, use a neutral shade of paint to match.
 It’s part of the 60%.

 Think of the primary color as a blank canvas for the rest of your artistic design.
 Most of the walls, large pieces, and the sofa will most likely be in the same color range.